gljusty/hooks/README.md

-# hooks
-miscellaneous hooks and other short bits of code
+#miscellaneous hooks and other short bits of code